echochamber/bazel-sandbox/Notes.md

 1. Bind IP V6 address for grpc inside docker.
 2. Git submodules to import externally defined protos?
    * Or just a good way to import externally defined protos.
+3. Build System
+   * Bazel for building.
+   * Look into build systems for providing protos to cargo, grpc builds, etc...
+   * Pull in external proto defs using a build system (google.api.http protos).

 ## Libaries/Utils to look into